isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 with it. ``kea-dhcp4`` uses the following configuration parameters to control this communication:

--  ``enable-updates`` - As of Kea 1.7.1, this parameter only enables connectivity to ``kea-dhcp-ddns`` such that DDNS updates can be constructed and sent.
-It must be `true` for NCRs to be generated and sent to D2.
+-  ``enable-updates`` - Since Kea 1.7.1, this parameter only enables connectivity to ``kea-dhcp-ddns`` such that DDNS updates can be constructed and sent.
+It must be "true" for NCRs to be generated and sent to D2.
-   It defaults to `false`.
+   It defaults to "false".

 -  ``server-ip`` - This is the IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.